-^{13/} One representative expressed reservations concerning these clauses.
+^{13/} The United Kingdom expressed reservations concerning these clauses.

-1b/ Some representatives expressed reservations concerning articles 17, 18, 19, 20, 21 and 22.
+^{14/} The United Kingdom and the United States of America expressed reservations concerning articles 17, 18, 19, 20, 21 and 22.

 This Convention shall be open for signature by all States.
-Any State which does not sign the Convention before its entry into force may accede to it at any time.
+Any State which f' does not sign the Convention before its entry into force may accede to it at any time.